exzilium/org-chart/README.md

 1. Clone this repo
 2. npm i

+## Usage
+Invoke from the command line with
+> node index

+After answering all questions and selecting "Finished," view the output file: `team.html` in the `dist` folder.

 ## Technologies
 * Bootstrap
 * Node JS
 * Jest
 * Inquirer
 * HTML

-## Usage
-Invoke from the command line with
-> node index

-After answering the questions, view the output file: `team.html`

 ## Credits
 Teaching Staff at UCLA and my tutor Jose Lopez